Next year, the festival will run from Thursday 21 May to Sunday 31 May 2020.

 Tickets range from £5 to £40.
 There are some free events and workshops but these might have a limited capacity so please check event listings for details.
 Prices for children’s events are kept as low as possible, and there are normally no concessions.

 We are committed to increasing access to the festival for students in full-time higher education and young people aged between 16-25.
 If you fall into either of these categories you can come and enjoy events (subject to availability) for free.
 To apply for tickets first create an account on the Compass page.

 You will need to quote your student ID when booking tickets, and we ask for a £10 deposit payable by credit or debit card, refundable when you collect your tickets at the Box Office.
 We ask for a deposit in order to prevent wastage of uncollected tickets.Tickets will be held at the Box Office and you will be asked to present your valid student ID when collecting tickets them.

 Friends are our loyal supporters whose involvement is greatly valued.
-In return for an annual membership, Friends get three days’ priority booking on all tickets we release and join a different queue at the festival, which allows them into the venue to choose their seats first.
+With an annual membership, Friends get three days’ priority booking on all tickets we release and join a different queue at festival venues, which allows them in to choose their seats first.
 Become a Friend of Hay Festival.

 Some say Big Bang, some believe in a freak poker game... more likely there were a bunch of friends round a kitchen table wanting something to do of an evening.